DIY Hair Growth Oil Recipe (Essential Oil Blend That Actually Helps)

 Why This Blend Works

-There are a number of essential oils that can be useful for hair growth.
+There are a number of essential oils and other ingredients that can be useful for hair growth.
 Following are the ones that I chose and why I chose them.

 Olive Oil seems to be great for hair health as well, as outlined in this source.